Pale Rider poster

 The inciting incident occurs at 14 minutes when The mysterious Preacher arrives in camp, riding out of the mountains.
 Megan believes he is the answer to her prayer.
 His presence immediately shifts the atmosphere from despair to hope..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to The miners collectively reject LaHood's buyout offer, choosing to stay and fight for their claims.
+This indicates the protagonist's commitment to The miners collectively reject LaHood's buyout offer, choosing to stay and fight for their claims.
 The Preacher's presence has given them courage to stand against the corporation., moving from reaction to action.

 The Collapse moment at 87 minutes (76% through) represents the emotional nadir.
 Here, Stockburn and his deputies murder Spider, one of the miners, in cold blood.
 The "whiff of death" arrives, and the community faces the reality that they cannot win against professional killers.
-Hope collapses., demonstrates the protagonist at their lowest point.
+Hope collapses., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 The Preacher retrieves his gun and collar, synthesizing his identities as man of God and man of violence.
 He chooses to face Stockburn, accepting that he must become the pale rider of death one final time to protect the innocent., demonstrating the transformation achieved throughout the journey.